manateeit/mit-psa/docs/billing.md

 The system follows these key principles for tax calculation:

-1. **Net Subtotal Basis**
+1. **Pre-Discount Basis**
-   - Tax is calculated on the invoice's net subtotal after all discounts and adjustments
+   - Tax is calculated on the full pre-discount charge amounts for each taxable line item
-   - The taxable base is clamped to non-negative values (Math.max(subtotal, 0))
-   - This aligns with common practice where discounts reduce the taxable amount
+   - Discounts (marked with is_discount=true) are always non-taxable and do not reduce the taxable base
+   - Credits (negative non-discount items) do reduce the taxable base
+   - This approach maintains consistent tax calculations regardless of discounts applied

 2. **Tax Rate Application**
    - Tax rates are fetched from the tax_rates table based on: